microbio-hackathon-2024/bacterial-genomics-handbook/_questions/14-long-read-sequencing.md

 step: data_preparation
 ---

+A question that comes up often in the generation and analysis of
+{% glossary sequencing %} data is determining whether to use short-read or long-read sequence.

 - Generally, short-read or PacBio long reads are sufficient for sequencing an organism as long as the extraction/libraries are adequate
 - Long-read is great for trickier genomes, for example, organisms with a high GC content
 - The majority of {% glossary phylogenetics %}/population-structure workflows are based on inferring relationships via single-base changes; relatively few are based on large-scale genomic structural change.
 Therefore most of these pipelines will want you to have accurate short reads and won’t benefit from the structural information in long reads.